mgrygles/buildstuff2020-workshop/openshift/8-Pipelines.md

 tkn pipelinerun logs jfall-pipeline-run-xs8fd -f -n jfall-workshop
 ```

-1. As mentioned by the output, you can monitor the so-called Pipeline Run by executing:
+1. As mentioned by the output, you can monitor the progress of the pipeline run as follows:

 ```bash
 tkn pipelinerun logs jfall-pipeline-run-xs8fd -f -n jfall-workshop
 ```

 Note that your pipeline run name is different from the one shown above.
 Also, it may take a little bit before logs are being shown here...
 You can also monitor the progress of your deployment using the OpenShift Web Console.

 1. For this, open the Web Console.
 In the Pipelines -> Pipeline Runs section you find your running pipeline.
 Typically, you would see something like: